jvrsantacruz/scripts/filediff/README.md

 - **--dirs** **--onlydirs**: You cannot hard-link directories, so they'll always be different within different trees.
 You probably count with that, so the script's default behaviour is to ignore them, to avoid adding noise to the output.
-But sometimes you could want having directories in account, specially when calculating used space in large trees, when the accumulated size of all directory entries can be significant.
+But sometimes you might want having these directory sizes in account, specially when calculating used space in large trees, where the accumulated size of all directory entries can be significant.

 - **--group**: One line per real file, thats it, inode.
 If several files in the same tree are linked, they all appear in the same line, separated by semicolon.